nischal-subedi/docker-swarm-memory-watcher/README.md

 # TODO
 - [x] Add automated log rotation and handling
-- [] Add option to run service as daemon
+- [ ] Add option to run service as daemon
-- [] Send notification to webhook when threshold is exceeded
+- [x] Send notification to webhook when threshold is exceeded
-- [] Write tests
+- [ ] Write tests
-- [] Fetch service names, threshold values and other input's via .env (using dotenv)
+- [ ] Fetch service names, threshold values and other input's via .env (using python-dotenv)

 # Thoughts
 Was thinking that maybe i'd directly call the ```docker``` command via ```os``` package to perform updates and fetch container stats, but using the ```docker``` package was definitely faster, optimal and the better call for this project.
 It was easier in getting the stats in the correct form which would otherwise have been a pain to parse from ```docker``` command outputs.